Chapter 6: Introduction

 The city's economy also supported this musical abundance.
 New Orleans was a manufacturing hub for wind instruments, and after the Spanish-American War in 1898, the city was flooded with surplus cornets, clarinets, trombones, and drums.
 These instruments, often found in pawnshops and second-hand stores, were easily accessible and affordable to aspiring musicians, making informal ensembles and street bands that improvised more common.
 A typical street band might consist of five to ten players, with rotating lineups and guest musicians joining in as needed.
 These bands often performed versions of Tin Pan Alley hits, ragtime pieces, folk tunes, or hymns.

-This brass band tradition had deeper historical beginnings in the city's war-time past.
+The brass band tradition had deeper historical beginnings in the city's war-time past.
 During the War of 1812, the Battle of New Orleans in 1815 represented a decisive American victory under the leadership of the future president Andrew Jackson and left the city teeming with military activity.
 Musicians who served in military bands often remained in the area after the war, contributing their training and instruments to the civilian music scene.
 Later, during the Civil War, New Orleans was occupied by Union forces in 1862.
 The presence of both Confederate and Union armies introduced a large number of military band instruments into the region, as both armies regularly kept musicians in their ranks to perform military marches.
 After battles or troop withdrawals, civilians would salvage the instruments left behind on the battlefield or in abandoned encampments.
 These instruments found their way into the hands of local musicians, many of whom were African American or Creole, who adapted them into street bands, funeral processions, and public parades.
-This fusion of military and vernacular traditions helped lay the foundation for the brassy, improvisational sound that would later be associated with early jazz repertory.
+The fusion of military and vernacular traditions helped lay the foundation for the brassy, improvisational sound that would later be associated with early jazz repertory.

 Jazz emerged from this dynamic cultural milieu as a hybrid musical form that combined ragtime's syncopation, the blues' expressive phrasing and 12-bar form, brass band instrumentation, and the harmonic and structural language of European music.
 It was both a product of cultural fusion and a form of resistance, providing Black musicians with a paid platform for artistic expression and innovation during an era of racial oppression and limited opportunities.

-Although we know which musical components combined to form jazz, the origin of the word "jazz" remains unclear.
+Although we know which musical traditions combined to create jazz, the origin of the word "jazz" remains unclear.
 Some believe it may come from a Creole word meaning "to speed up."
 Others suggest it is a corruption of the bawdy Elizabethan word "jass," meaning "to copulate with."
 In fact, the original spelling of the word was "jass" and did not become "Jazz" until the Original Dixieland Jass Band changed its name in late 1917.
 The term was changed because the Original Dixieland Jass Band trumpeter, Nick LaRocca, believed that children and some adults could not resist the temptation to scratch the letter "J" from their posters.
-Still others maintain it is Cajun slang for "jazz belle", a variation on Jezebel, the infamous biblical queen associated with seduction, idolatry and moral transgression.
+Still others maintain it is Cajun slang for "jazz belle", a variation on Jezebel, the infamous biblical queen associated with seduction, idolatry, and moral transgression.
 What is certain is that the word did not originate in a polite society.
-It surfaced from the margins, from working class communities and entertainment districts, expressing the gritty and rebellious spirit of the music itself.
+It surfaced from the margins, from working-class communities and entertainment districts, expressing the gritty and rebellious spirit of the music itself.

 Storyville

 Music played a central role in Storyville's atmosphere.
 Most brothels employed piano players who provided live entertainment for their guests, performing a mix of ragtime, popular Tin Pan Alley songs, and the blues.
 In more upscale establishments, small bands of three or four musicians would accompany the entertainment, offering lively, improvisational music that blurred the lines between formal composition and spontaneous creativity.
 Several influential jazz musicians got their early start in Storyville.
 Among them were Buddy Bolden, often considered one of the first true jazz musicians, and Jelly Roll Morton, who famously claimed to have invented jazz.
 These jobs gave young musicians regular performance work and space to test repertory and technique.
-Although often remembered for its illicit reputation, Storyville played a vital role in the birth and evolution of jazz, offering one of the first commercial spaces where this new music could develop organically and reach a broad, diverse audience.
+Although often remembered for its illicit reputation, Storyville played a vital role in the birth and evolution of jazz, offering one of the first commercial spaces where this new music could develop organically and reach a broad, heterogeneous audience.

 New Orleans Funeral Tradition

 One of the most unique and culturally significant contributions to early jazz came from the New Orleans funeral tradition.
 On the way to the cemetery, the brass band would perform hymns and dirges in a slow, solemn, and reverent style.
-The music reflected the gravity of the occasion and was intended to help mourners process their grief.
+The music matched the solemnity of the occasion and was intended to help mourners process their grief.
 However, after the burial ceremony was completed, the return journey from the cemetery had a complete emotional shift.
 The same hymns would now be played at an upbeat tempo, often in a syncopated, ragtime-influenced style.
-This new celebratory mood symbolized the idea that the deceased had been released from the burdens of earthly life and had passed into a state of peace or glory.
+The music’s new celebratory mood symbolized the idea that the deceased had been released from the burdens of earthly life and had passed into a state of peace or glory.
 The transformation of musical style from somber to spirited mirrored emotional contrasts later heard in early jazz performance.

 Musicians often incorporated ragtime elements in their funeral marches, using steady bass patterns in the tuba or bass drum, wide leaps between notes in the lower voices, and syncopated melodies in the horns.
-These performances also featured an early form of double-time playing, in which a slow tune was played at twice the tempo while maintaining the same harmonic rhythm, giving the piece new energy and character.
+These performances also featured an early form of double-time playing, in which a slow tune was played at twice the tempo while retaining the same harmonic rhythm, giving the piece new energy and character.

 Musical Components of New Orleans Jazz